 Workplace diversity is complex and multilayered.
 At its simplest, cultural diversity in the workplace is the hiring of people who offer a difference in backgrounds, race, gender, ethnicity, age, and religion.

-The benefits of not having a monotypic workforce are greater not.
 Businesses offering a diverse workforce can create a competitive edge.
 It's encouraging to see a shift in collective perspectives, particularly at the management level, which enriches problem-solving and business strategy.

 DIVERSITY IN TECH